 Q: I got a call from the truck’s insurance company.
 Should I give a statement?

 A: No. The insurance company has one goal: to pay you nothing or as little as possible.
 This is an adversarial process meaning the trucking company and insurance company is an adversary or enemy in this process.
 Their interests are completely different from your interests.
 Often times they will record your statement and then introduce it as evidence against you at trial.
 For example, if someone says they are “okay”, a recorded statement may be used to prove they were not injured even if they later developed symptoms which necessitated medical care.

 Or an experienced adjuster may get a victim to state something against his or her interest with respect to how the accident happened.
 For these reasons, it is best NOT to speak with anyone except your lawyer who is fighting for your rights.
 Just tell the insurance company or trucking company you hired a lawyer and that they should call your attorney.

-Truck accidents such as those with 18 Wheeler Tractor Trailers are some of the most dangerous accidents on the road today.
-On average, a loaded commercial trailer hauled by a tractor can weigh from 55,000 to 80,000 pounds, while an automobile weighs in the 3,000 pound range.
-The enormous size of trucks coupled with driver inattention, fatigue, and the pressure placed by employers on drivers to work long hours all lead to accidents.
-Additionally, many trucks carry flammable or other hazardous toxic materials which are inherently dangerous.
+Trucking accidents such as those with 18 Wheeler Tractor Trailers are some of the most dangerous accidents on the road today.
+On average, a loaded commercial trailer hauled by a tractor can weigh from 55,000 to 80,000 pounds, whereas an automobile weighs in the 3,000 pound range.
+The massive size of trucks mixed with driver inattention, fatigue, and the pressure placed by employers on truck drivers to work long hours all lead to accidents.
+Additionally, many trucks carry combustible or other hazardous toxic materials which are inherently dangerous.